-Moist and tender with chunks of banana throughout, these Banana Nut Muffins are always a hit for breakfast or brunch.
-Great for making ahead, too!
+Moist and tender with chunks of banana throughout, these Best Ever Banana Nut Muffins are always a hit for breakfast or brunch.
+Easy to freeze so great for making ahead!

 I really hate for good food to go to waste, especially produce.
 But no matter how carefully I buy, there always seem to be bananas getting too ripe on the counter.
 That’s one of the reasons I love this Banana Nut Muffins recipe…and that they are insanely good!
 And if you love muffins as much as I do, you’ve got to try my Deli Style Blueberry Muffins and Maple Glazed Banana Nut Muffins.
 More muffins is a good thing, right?